BlackDice/scent/readme.md

 #### Getting action data

-Most of the actions are probably useless without any additional data.
-The actual action object is array-like object meaning that data can be accessed by zero-based index in the order they were passed when triggered.

-	aMove.trigger entity, 10, 20, 30
+As mentioned before, all data are simply made accessible through properties on action instance when iterating.

 	aMove.each (action) ->
-		action.entity
-		action[0] is 10
+		action.data.x is 10
-		action[2] is 30
+		action.data.z is 30

-	# or like this...

-	[x, y, z] = action

-This is handy if you have just couple of arguments.
-In case more of complex structures, it might difficult to remember order of the arguments.
+		action.meta.origin is <Object>

 Word of warning.
 Don't use action object outside of the scope of the `each` method.
-Its data will be thrown away eventually and object will be reused thus causing you unforeseen consequences.

-#### Trigger with data object

-Second (more convenient) method of accessing data is based on passing object in the second argument of an `trigger` method.
-Doing it like that will give you access to that object properties through `get` method.

-	aMove.trigger x: 10, y: 20, z: 30
-	aMove.each (action) ->
-		action.get 'x'
-		action.get 'y'
-		action[0].x # works too
+When the `finish()` method is called (see below), the properties of action object are reset.
+You can keep actual data/meta objects if you need, but not the actual action.

 #### Action timestamp

 Often you might need to know when was action triggered so you can apply some time calculations.
-Each action object has `time` property containing environment timestamp.
+Each action object has `time` property containing environment timestamp set when actual trigger happened.

 	lastTime = Date.now()
 	aMove.each (action) ->